anttijuu/O3-chat-client/README.md

 ## Preparing the client

-Since we are using a self signed certificate, you need to get the server's certificate to the client to allow it to use non secure certificates.
+Since we are using a self signed certificate in communicating with the server,, you need to get the server's certificate to the client to allow it to use non secure certificates.
 Make sure the server has already been configured to use a self signed certificate you created, following the Exercise 3 instructions.
 Then:

 1. Run the server
 1. Using your web browser, access the server at `https://localhost:8001/chat`, assuming the defaults were used in implementation.
-1. You will get a warning about non secure certificate.
+1. You will likely get a warning about non secure certificate.
 1. View the certificate (see link below for browser specific info), either from the warning or by clicking the browser's lock symbol to view the site certificate.
 1. When viewing the certificate, you then save it to the local computer.
 How this happens depends on the browser, so see the link below.
-1. Save the certificate as `locahost.cer` to the *client* app `target` directory.
-Client assumes the certification file to be there.
+1. Save the certificate as `locahost.cer` to the *client* app source directory.

 For browser specific instructions on how to do this, check out [this link](https://www.shellhacks.com/get-ssl-certificate-from-server-site-url-export-download/).

-## Running the client
+## Running the client from terminal

 After you have build and prepared the client, you can run it.